oaripay/ebsi-core-services/contracts/admin-scripts/README.md

 yarn nx compile @ebsiint-sc/admin-scripts
 ```

-this will create an `artifcats` folder with all the information related to the smart contracts
+This will take all the latest solidity source code from smart contracts projects (worskpace packages under `@ebsiint-sc/` namespace) and create an output `src` folder with all the information related to the smart contracts:

-and `src/types`,`src/abi` folder for the typechain object representing the contracts.
+- `abi`
+- `artifacts`
+- `types`

 ## Running tasks